UNEXPECTED LESSONS – Decolonizing Memory and Knowledge

 On 11th of June in Berlin with sociologist and economist Felwine Sarr, art historian, curator and author Nana Oforiatta Ayim, (after their keynotes in conversation with Aïcha Diallo), artistic interventions by the sound artist Elsa M’Bala and the performance artist Nathalie Anguezomo Mba Bikoro (artists talk together with Syowia Kyabi, hosted by Magnus Elias Rosengarten).
 Programme from Nairobi including vox pops and artistic interventions on the thopic of “Decolonisation Labour is Emotional Labour”.

-On 12th of June with a city walk along colonial traces in the city curated by Dekoloniale – Memory Culture in the City with Mnyaka Sururu Mboro, Paulette Reed-Anderson and Israel Kaunatjike from the Akademie der Künste to Wilhelmstraße (to the site of the “Africa Conference” 1884/85) and back.
-At Akademie der Künste: sociologist Natasha A. Kelly and cultural scientist Peggy Piesche in conversation on “Black Studies”, philosophers Arlette-Louise Ndakoze and Yala Kisukidi on De-Westernization and African philosophy, art educators Carmen Mörsch and Nora Landkammer talk about new forms of mediation in museums, art historians Bénédicte Savoy, El Hadji Malick Ndiaye and Sylvester Okwunodu Ogbechie rethink the Eurocentric history of art.
+On 12th of June, sociologist Natasha A. Kelly and cultural scientist Peggy Piesche in conversation on "Black Studies", and philosophers Nadia Yala Kisukidi and Stefanie-Lahya Aukongo about the "De-Westernization" of philosophy.
+Art educators Carmen Mörsch and Nora Landkammer talk about new forms of mediation in museums, while art historians Bénédicte Savoy, El Hadji Malick Ndiaye and Sylvester Okwunodu Ogbechie rethink Eurocentric art history.
 Artistic intervention by Syowia Kyambi.

 Due to Covid-19 restrictions, the entire event will take place with a limited audience on site and will also be streamed live online.